This article covers some of the most important aspects of starting a juice business.

 - Goodnature X-1 Commercial Cold-Press Juicer – Can make 1,000 bottles of cold-pressed juice per day

-- Sammic CKE-8 Food Processor – Food processor used to grind nuts to press nut-milks on the X-1
+- Food processor or blender is used to make smoothies and grind nuts to press nut-milks.

 - 3 compartment sink with sprayer – Can be used to wash machine parts, bottles, and the sprayer can be used to wash the X-1 machine.